-A special effort is made to properly label the clumps of about 400 of the newest Tall bearded iris varieties planted in a small triangle of land owned by the Norfolk & Southern Railroad.
-Located near the corner of West and Poplar Pike in Germantown, this site has been used for over 100 years to store tons of crushed stone for track maintenance.
+In the summer of 1986 the West Tennessee Iris Society created a large public iris garden in a triangle of land near the intersection of West Street and Poplar Pike in Germantown.
+Prior to this the site had been used for over 100 years to store tons of crushed stone for the Norfolk and Southern railroad.